LeToNode/Play2.0-CN-doc/settings/SettingsJDBC.md

 # pool that has thread-affinity.
 # The higher this number, the better your performance will be for the
 # case when you have plenty of short-lived threads.
-# Beyond a certain threshold, maintenence of these pools will start
+# Beyond a certain threshold, maintenance of these pools will start
 # to have a negative effect on performance (and only for the case
 # when connections on a partition start running out).
 db.default.partitionCount=2